 We see great potential for application in our examination on clay, and we have several patent applications underway.

 Few believed in this

-– When we started with CO2 and clay 20 years ago, many colleagues said that we could only give up right away.
+– When we started with CO2 and clay 10 years ago, colleagues said that we could only give up right away.
 It will not work they told us.
-But about ten years ago, this field took off, and many articles on this have been published since then, including by us, says Fossum, who after 40 years in the service of basic research now thinks the time is ripe to move on to innovation.
+But about ten years ago, this field took off, and many articles on this have been published since then, including by us, says Fossum, who after 40 years in the service of basic research now thinks the time has come to move on to innovation.

 The CO2 clay activities until 2020 have received important support from NFR through the CLIMIT and FRIPRO programs, most recently via a dedicated FRIPRO project which was a collaboration between NTNU and the Department of Energy Technology – IFE – Kjeller.
 Our nano research on clay has also received support via the Nanomat, Nano2021, and Petromaks programs in NFR.